Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The characters used to represent the health bar of Mutant Tanks.
 			// Note: This setting only takes effect when the "Display Health" setting is enabled.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
 			// --
 			// Separate characters with commas (",").
 			// --